Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

     - if there is a left property on the node - add it to the queue. if a right - add it to the queue
   - return variable that stores the values

+### Depth First PreOrder Intro

+- going down to the first child
+- for any node, visit the node itself.
+  - add it to the list
+  - explore its entire left side
+  - explore its entire right side

 ---

 ## Data Structure Comparisons